wultra/passphrase-meter/docs/Platform-iOS.md

 ### macOS

 Note that we don't develop applications for macOS, so we cannot provide support for this platform, but as you can see, the library's "podspec" definition doesn't limit its use for iOS only.
 So, you can use it also for your macOS projects.
-We'll be happy to hear your experience with such projects.
+We'll be happy to hear about your experience with such projects.

 ## Usage